pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 5. select the second letter K
 6. select the last workd this
 7. select the word ball
-8. select the word quote is full quote
+8. select the word quote get color quote
 9. select from line 2 to line 15
 10. select from line number 45 to line 90
 11. select from letter A to letter Z